dimanikulin/dimanikulin/WhatILearnedAsAppArchitect.md

 - **Architecture Priorities**: to indicate the architecture priorities for the quality attribute

 ### Hardware requirements
-Last but no least were [hardware requirements](https://github.com/dimanikulin/fva#hardware-requirements).
+Last but not least were [hardware requirements](https://github.com/dimanikulin/fva#hardware-requirements).

 **Hardware requirements** refer to the physical components, such as servers, storage devices, and networking equipment, that are necessary to support the software solution.
 These requirements are based on the needs of the software and the expected workload or usage patterns.